forgeyournetwork/best_effort_parser/README.md

 - **non-dropping particle**: particles(s) before the person's last name that are *not* ignored if only the last name is shown
 - **suffix**: abbreviations after a person's last name

-Features handling of a wide range of formats: beyond just "\first \last" and "\last, \first", particles and suffixes are parsed from any reasonably correct position a user may place them.
+Features handling of a wide range of formats: beyond just "first last" and "last, first", particles and suffixes are parsed from any reasonably correct position a user may place them.

 ### Example:
 #### `name_example.dart`